RitsuProject/Ritsu/README.md

 ### Discussion and Planning

 Want to discuss an idea?
-Login to the support server and feel free to say your opinion!
+Join to the support server and feel free to say your opinion!
 We always create a small project on github with issues that should go to the next update, feel free to take a look [here](https://github.com/orgs/RitsuProject/projects) too!

 ### Translate Ritsu!